Skip to content

 State regulators who license gambling operations often have pages dedicated to responsible gambling.
 The NJDGE (New Jersey) and the MGCB (Michigan) are good examples, but check your state’s government website to see what else is available for you.

-Many gambling sites keep a log of every bet you have made, all your wins and all your losses.
+Many gambling sites keep a log of every bet you have made, including all your wins and losses.
 This can help you get a complete overview of your gambling, and help you decide when to stop.
+Contact the platform’s help center if you are unable to locate this in your account settings.

 These tend to work a little differently, depending on the operator.
-However, the basic premise is that players will be able to set a pop-up which reminds them of gambling risks at frequent intervals.
-The interval can be based on money spent, time spent, etc.
+However, the basic premise is that players will be able to set up a pop-up that reminds them of gambling risks at frequent intervals, based around money or time spent.

 Self-tests